keshgurung/Bored-Koala/README.md

 ```

-After the received data is saved on movies, i used (map) function to show all the movies on my application page.
+After the received data is saved on movies, I used (map) function to show all the movies on my application page.

 ```
 ** map is used to populate the result by calling every element in the movies array **